HSRLCLab/SmartFactory-Sortic/README.md

 * Defined response times
 * Service for upgrades and conversion of the plant with transparent costs and times

 The second company - DropKick - is a user of the Sortic system and uses it to complete its business model.
-The company DropKick is a delivery service startup, which is strongly digitalized.
+The company DropKick is a strongly digitalized delivery service startup.

 <p align="center"><img src="./docs/images/plm.png" height="350"/>  </p>